Mrt134/Experimental/1.0luminadocumentation/luminaplugins.rst

 The large field shows currently active plugins.
 Click the red minus or green plus buttons to add or remove plugins to the panel.
 Use the arrow keys to alter the display order of attached plugins.
-By default, plugins will populate the panel from left to right.
+By default, plugins will populate horizontal panels from left to right, and vertical panels from top to bottom.
 All the plugins available for panel plugins are listed below.

 .. _panel application launcher:

 Panel Application Launcher
 --------------------------

-info.ID = "applauncher"

 .. _luminapanelplugin1: